 - Register with DAERA before you move pigs (including pet pigs) onto your holding.
-Notify DAERA in advance if you are going to start to keep pigs on new premises. - Notify DAERA within 7 days of any changes to your registration details, for example, your address or if you no longer keep pigs on any premises. - By the time your pigs reach 6 months of age, or before they leave your holding if sooner, correctly identify them as shown below: - for pigs that are destined for slaughter under the age of 6 months a holding code on an ear-tag, ear tattoo or slapmark (however, finished pigs going direct to slaughter may be identified with a slapmark bearing a 4-digit curer mark); - for pigs over 6 months of age (breeding pigs) and any pigs intended for breeding moved off your holding before 6 months of age - a holding code and an individual identification number of up to 4 digits; or - pigs must be identified with an ear-tag bearing a holding code and individual identification number of up to 4 digits if they are moving to a show or market.
-This also applies to pigs destined for other Member States, unless with the permission of DAERA.
+Notify DAERA in advance if you are going to start to keep pigs on new premises. - Notify DAERA within 7 days of any changes to your registration details, for example, your address, the address of any premises used to keep pigs or if you no longer keep pigs on any premises. - By the time your pigs reach 6 months of age, or before they leave your holding if sooner, correctly identify them as shown below: - for pigs that are destined for slaughter under the age of 6 months with a holding code on an ear-tag, ear tattoo or slapmark finished pigs going direct to slaughter may be identified with a slapmark bearing a 4-digit curer mark.
+However, from 1 April 2021, pigs will require a slapmark bearing the holding code rather than curer mark);

-• Replace any lost or illegible (unreadable) means of identification within 28 days of discovery and before the pigs leave your holding, whichever is earlier.
+- for pigs over 6 months of age (breeding pigs) and any pigs intended for breeding moved off your holding before 6 months of age with an eartag bearing a holding code and an individual identification number of up to 4 digits; - pigs must be identified with an ear-tag bearing a holding code and individual identification number of up to 4 digits if they are moving to a show or market.
+This also applies to pigs destined for European Community Member States. - Replace any lost or illegible (unreadable) means of identification within 28 days of discovery and before the pigs leave your holding, whichever is earlier.